1tzme/py/README.md

 2. Open the app in your browser at `http://localhost:8501`.

+3. Select a model from the sidebar.

+4. (Optional) Drag and drop or Browse files and press 'Load Documents'.

-3. Select a model from the sidebar, input your question, and interact with the assistant in real-time.
+5. Enter your question and interact with assistant in real-time.